bryan292/firefly-iii-ha/README.md

 - Check for database migration errors in the logs
 - Verify database connectivity

-## Uninstalling

-Before uninstalling:

-1. Back up your data using Firefly III's built-in export feature
-2. If you want to completely remove all data, you'll need to drop the database in MariaDB

 ## Support

-If you have questions or need help, please open an issue on the GitHub repository.
+If you have questions or need help, please open an issue on the GitHub repository: [https://github.com/yourusername/hassio-addons](https://github.com/yourusername/hassio-addons)

+## License

+Firefly III is licensed under the AGPL-3.0 license.
+For more information see the [Firefly III GitHub repository](https://github.com/firefly-iii/firefly-iii).